-Brown rot T ı PEST(S) MATERIAL(S) FORMULATED PRODUCT/ACRE EFFECTIVENESS REI/PHI REMARKS 21 days pre- harvest captan MOA M4 Captan 50W or Captec 4L 5-8 lb 2.5-4 qt +++ 24 hrs/0 days Captan use is sometimes associated with inking and other skin discolorations when applied pre-harvest during wet, slow drying conditions.
+PEST(S) MATERIAL(S) FORMULATED PRODUCT/ACRE EFFECTIVENESS REI/PHI REMARKS 21 days pre- harvest captan MOA M4 Captan 50W or Captec 4L 5-8 lb 2.5-4 qt +++ 24 hrs/0 days Captan use is sometimes associated with inking and other skin discolorations when applied pre-harvest during wet, slow drying conditions.
 Skin discoloration is less likely to occur if captan use ceases 40 days before harvest.
 Risk of captan associated inking is greatest within 20 days of harvest.
-Refer to the Inking section. or azoxystrobin MOA 11 plus thiophanate-methyl MOA 1 Abound 2.08F plus Topsin-M 70W,WSB,WDG 10 fl oz plus 0.75 lb +++++ 4 hrs/0 days 2 days/1 day greatest within 20 days of narvest.
-Refer to the finking section.
-Captan is a severe eye irritant.
+Refer to the Inking section. or azoxystrobin MOA 11 plus thiophanate-methyl MOA 1 Abound 2.08F plus Topsin-M 70W,WSB,WDG 10 fl oz plus 0.75 lb +++++ 4 hrs/0 days 2 days/1 day Gaptan is a severe eye irritant.
 Although the restricted-entry interval expires after 12 hours, for 7 days after use, entry is permitted only when the following safety measures are provided.
 (1) At least one container designed specifically for flushing eyes must be available in operating condition at the mandatory WPS-required decontamination site.
-(2) Workers must be informed, in a manner they can understand: that residues in the treated area may be highly irritating to their eyes. that they should take precautions, such as refraining from rubbing their eyes, to keep the residues out of their eyes. that if they do get residues in their eyes, they should immediately flush their eyes using the eyeflush container that is located at the decontamination site or using other readily available clean water. how to operate the eyeflush container.
+(2) Workers must be informed, in a manner they can understand: that residues in the treated area may be highly irritating to their eyes. that they should take precautions, such as refraining from rubbing their eyes, to keep the residues out of their eyes. that they should take precautions, such as refraining from rubbing their eyes, to keep the residues out of their eyes. that if they do get residues in their eyes, they should immediately flush their eyes using the eyeflush container that is located at the decontamination site or using other readily available clean water. how to operate the eyeflush container.
 Where fruit skin discoloration is a concern, the Abound plus Topsin-M tank-mix in this 21-day pre-harvest application may be an option for orchards that do not have a history of MBC resistance.
 Do not use Abound in sprayers that will be used for apples.
-Re-entry and pre-harvest intervals for Abound &amp; Topsin-M tank mixes are bound by the more cautious Topsin-M Intervals (2-days/1-day).
+Re-entry and pre-harvest intervals for Abound & Topsin-M tank mixes are bound by the more cautious Topsin-M Intervals (2-days/1-day).
 Use Topsin-M only once a year.
 If you have used it already during bloom, do not use it again pre-harvest.
-Quadris Top (difenoconazole (FRAC 3) plus azoxystrobin (FRAC 11)) premixture is registered but not listed for brown rot control to avoid unnecessary selection for FRAC 11 fungicide resistance in anthracnose fungi during pre-harvest sprays (FRAC 11s are already used in 7 and 11 combinations and should not also be used in combination with FRAC 3s when rotating).
+The fungicide Protocol (premixture of thiophanate methyl plus propiconazole) is registered for brown rot control but not listed because resistance to both components is present in the Southeast and we want to avoid selection of dual-resistant isolates.
+Quadris Top (difenoconazole (FRAC 3) plus azoxystrobin (FRAC 11)) premixture is registered but not listed for brown rot control to avoid unnecessary selection for FRAC 11 fungicide resistance in ant